Your ready to spend time at the beach. Gotta make some

 rights and there are beach vendor territories and rules that must be

-guidance is the customary use ordinance.
+guidance was the customary use ordinance.
 The customary use ordinance was passed

-please fill in any holes you dig.
-And of course the best rule is to have fun while being nice to one another
+please knock down the sandcastles you build and fill in any holes that you dig.
+And of course, have fun and be thoughtful of one another

-because no matter what you are sitting on, you are lucky to be here enjoying
+because it can get crowded.
+Still, no matter what you are sitting on, you are lucky to be here enjoying

 the Florida panhandle beaches.